 has a hands-off approach to free speech

 The University of Edinburgh and the Edinburgh University Students' Association collectively create a hostile environment for free speech.
-The university, which has moved to a Red ranking, places restrictions on 'inappropriate speech’, insists people us transgender pronouns and has disciplined a fraternity for making offensive jokes.
-The students' union, which has maintained its Red ranking, has banned rape apologists, the Socialist Workers’ Party, the Sun and offensive fancy dress.
+The university, which has moved to an Amber ranking, places restrictions on 'inappropriate speech’, urges students to use transgender pronouns and has cancelled a speaking event.
+The students' union, which has maintained its Red ranking, has banned the Sun and offensive fancy dress, among other restrictions.
 The institution’s overall ranking remains Red.

 Dignity and Respect Policy